The Payment widget is an integrated tool that allows you to offer multiple payment methods to end customers.

 key to the Info.plist file.

-This will allow your app to have the necessary permissions to download and store receipts on the user's device.
+This allows your app to have the necessary permissions to download and store receipts on the user's device.

 Example configuration in Info.plist: